Cycle Across Africa – One Year From Cape Town to Cairo

 My cycle across Africa was an immense undertaking at the time.
 The truth is, it was at the lowest point of my life and during a period of deep depression.
 I made no secret of this in my Africa travel blog and the following is a short snippet written about my journey:

 Aged 31, Derek Cullen left his home in Ireland to cycle across Africa.
 His journey would take him from Cape Town in the very south of the continent, through 11 countries until he reached the Great Pyramids in Cairo, Egypt.
 Lasting for one year, this self-funded adventure raised more than euro 7,000 for charity and was the first of many long distance adventures he would take on.

 Cycle Across Africa Oct 13′ – Nov 14′

-You see, in late 2013 after the loss of both parents and a realization that my life was out of control, I began riding a bicycle solo across Africa.
-It was this simple decision to cycle Africa which would help me to deal with some long standing personal issues while also unearthing a passion for the outdoors, travel writing and the general unexpected nature of life.
+“In late 2013 after the loss of both parents and a realization that my life was out of control, I began riding a bicycle solo across Africa.
+However, the goal was never really to cycle Africa but rather, to face up to some long standing personal issues.
+It just so happened that I managed to keep going everyday and unearthed a passion for outdoor adventures in the process”

-Namibia, Botswana, Zimbabwe (briefly), Zambia, Malawi, Tanzania, Kenya, Ethiopia, Sudan & Egypt.
+Countries: Namibia, Botswana, Zimbabwe, Zambia, Malawi, Tanzania, Kenya, Ethiopia, Sudan & Egypt.

-The trip finished with cycling home to Ireland via France, England and Wales.
+I finished the cycle across Africa by cycling home to Ireland via France, England, and Wales.

 Blogposts in order